Ely, Minnesota Destination Guide – The Best of Boundary Waters

 Thinking about renting an RV for your trip to Sedona?
 Outdoorsy is a great site for finding local RV rentals.
 This marketplace allows you to rent local RVs for less, offers insurance protection and 24/7 roadside assistance.
 Start planning your Arizona road trip adventure!

 Sedona is ranked #14 globally in the listing of best Sedona bike trail systems according to Trailforks.com.
 Ditch your car and experience this red rock heaven on bike.
 For the best bike rental shops in Sedona, compare prices and rent a mountain bike online starting at $45/day.
-Sedona Bike rental & Bean offers top quality Sedona bike rentals perfect for the Sedona red rock, and their in-house coffee shop means you can enjoy a cappuccino while you learn about the awesome trail options from their knowledgeable staff!
+If you are looking to brush up on your skills, take a lesson from Sedona Mountain Bike Academy on some of the world’s best singletrack.

-Chuckwagon – Mescal – Long Canyon is a spectacular 9.1-mile singletrack loop with not too much elevation or climbing.
-Riders who are in Sedona for their first time will find this trail a good introduction to Sedona without the strenuous climbs of other trails in the area.
+Chuckwagon – Mescal – Long Canyon is a spectacular 9.1-mile singletrack loop that showcases some of Sedona’s best singletrack and incredible vistas.
+It is a great intermediate ride fin the western Dry Creek area, with long sections of flowy smooth singletrack with some technical rock gardens and slickrock sections scattered throughout to challenge you.
+Riders who are in Sedona for their first time will find this trail a good introduction to Sedona without the strenuous climbs of some other trails in the area.
 This figure eight loop has smooth singletrack and is moderately challenging, with gorgeous red rock scenery.
+The views on the Mescal trail are some of the best in all of Sedona, and you get to ride on some of the famous red slickrock.
+It is also a hiking trails, so make sure to give them the right of way!

-West Sedona Tour is a 13.1-mile singletrack loop with lots of turns, some climbing and descending, and the opportunity to link together 8 classic West Sedona trails.
+West Sedona Tour is a 13.1-mile singletrack loop with lots of turns, some climbing and descending, and the opportunity to link together 8 classic West Sedona trails in the Dry Creek area.
 It can also be added to other trails like the Chuckwagon-Mescal-Long Canyon Loop (see #2) for a longer ride.
 These trails are some of the best riding in West Sedona, featuring the red rock terrain that Sedona is famous for.
+You will get to ride a variety of terrain from smooth, flowy singletrack to slickrock and some technical rocky sections.

-Cathedral Big Rock Loop is a 12.4-mile out and back ride with some climbing and descents, and several technical rock sections.
+Cathedral Big Rock Loop is a 12.4-mile out and back ride south of Sedona near Oak Creek Village.
+The loop has some climbing and descents, and several technical rock sections.
+Views include the famous Cathedral, Courthouse and Bell Rock red rock mountains.
 The trail crosses the popular Cathedral Rock hiking trail (hikers only) so be courteous to hikers.
 This ride features all the best of this popular area, and intermediate/advanced riders will love the trail’s flow and incredible scenery.

 There are over 120 hiking trails created to experience the beauty of the Sedona Red Rocks.
 Hiking is the best way to experience the serenity of this red rock land.
 Sedona’s terrain is a mixture of the finest elements of Arches, Capitol Reef, Zion, and Bryce National Parks.

 Best Trails: Sedona hiking trails vary drastically in terms of difficulty, terrain, distance, and elevation.
-The following are some of the top trails in Sedona:
+The following are some of our favorite trails in Sedona:

 Mescal Mountain Loop is a 4.7 mile loop that combines three trails to circle the stunning Mescal Mesa.
 Good for beginner/intermediate hikers, the trail’s main draw is the incredible red rock scenery.
 Portions of the trail traverse along the slickrock.